datacarpentry/python-ecology-lesson/episodes/07-visualization-ggplot-python.md

 Notice that we use the `year` here as a categorical variable by using the `factor` functionality.
-However, by doing so, we have the individual year labels overlapping with eachother.
+However, by doing so, we have the individual year labels overlapping with each other.
 The `theme` functionality provides a way to rotate the text of the x-axis labels:

 ~~~